cybergarage/puzzledb-go/doc/concept.md

 Distributed tracing is a monitoring technique for analyzing and troubleshooting distributed systems like microservices and cloud-based applications.
 It tracks requests as they flow through various services, identifying bottlenecks and performance issues.
 Unique trace IDs tag requests, and spans represent each step in the request lifecycle.
 Visualization tools display interactions between components, aiding in issue detection and system optimization.
 Distributed tracing is essential for modern software systems, helping improve performance and reliability.

-PuzzleDB defines the tracer interface to support any distributed tracing protocol such as OpenTracing and OpenTelemetry.
-The tracer interface is kept to a minimal specification to support a wide variety of database protocols.
+PuzzleDB defines the tracer service interface to support any distributed tracing protocol such as OpenTracing and OpenTelemetry.
+The tracer interface is kept to a minimal specification to support a wide variety of tracer protocols.

+### Metrics Interface

+Metric service is a tool or platform used for collecting, storing, and analyzing metric data.
+Metric data is time-series data that describes the behavior and performance of a system or application over time.
+Metric services allow organizations to monitor their systems and applications in real-time, gain insights into performance trends, and detect and troubleshoot issues.

+PuzzleDB defines the metrics service interface to support any metrics servicel such as Prometheus and Graphite.
+The metrics interface is kept to a minimal specification to support a wide variety of metrics services.

 ## References